marcus-o/real_time_rfsoc_phase_correction/readme.md

 - click simulate, run simulation

-### create the adjustable detuning phase correction overlay (easier to understand)
+### For creating the adjustable detuning phase correction overlay
-1. follow steps 1 and 2 above

 3. build the Vitis HLS ip: for each subfolder in the adjustable_pc/vitis_hls folder:
 - in a console, change the working directory to the subfolder
 - to make a vitis_hls console, run (for unix there will be a similar shell script):